 - Consistency: The database should only save the valid transactions that don’t violate the rules for valid data.
 Your shipping info must be a real city and your credit card number must have 16 digits.

 - Isolation: Transactions shouldn’t affect each other.
 If several transactions are performed simultaneously, the result should be the same as if they were run consequently.
-So if only 1 pair of sunglasses is left in stock, and you and your friend started the buying process, the one who started buying first would get the glasses, the other one wouldn’t be able to finish the purchase.
+So if only 1 pair of sunglasses are left in stock, and you and your friend started the buying process, the one who completes the order first would get the glasses, the other one wouldn’t be able to finish the purchase.

 - Durability: After a transaction is committed, the changes it brings to the database should persist in the system unaffected by crashes or power outages and such.